 Housing costs in Wailuku are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

-Unlike some towns, Wailuku isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Wailuku are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Wailuku is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Wailuku is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Wailuku who work in office and administrative support (11.78%), sales jobs (10.40%), and management occupations (10.09%).

-In Wailuku, a lot of people use the bus to get to work every day though Wailuku is a relatively small town.
-Those that ride the bus are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Wailuku has a lot of people using the bus to get to and from work every day.
+Most of these people on the bus are using it to get to good jobs in other cities.

-The overall education level of Wailuku is somewhat higher than in the average US city of 21.84%: 25.84% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Wailuku is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.84% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Wailuku in 2010 was $33,513, which is upper middle income relative to Hawaii and the nation.
 This equates to an annual income of $134,052 for a family of four.
 However, Wailuku contains both very wealthy and poor people as well.